Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_14.md

 Now let's display for each party who is coming.

-Just after the code you just added (still inside the parties ng-repeat) add the following code:
+Just after the code you just added (still inside the parties dir-paginate) add the following code:

 {{> DiffBox tutorialName="angular-meteor" step="14.9"}}

 First, take a look at the use of filter with length to find how many people responded with each response type.

-Then, look at using ng-repeat inside an ng-repeat - ng-repeat on revps inside party from the parties ng-repeat.
+Then, look at using ng-repeat inside a dir-paginate - ng-repeat on RSVPs inside party from the parties dir-paginate.

 Now let's add a list of the users who haven't responded yet just below the code we just added:

 {{> DiffBox tutorialName="angular-meteor" step="14.10"}}

-Again, an ng-repeat inside an ng-repeat.
+Again, an ng-repeat inside a dir-paginate.
 This time we are calling a function that will give us all the users who haven't responded to that specific party.
-Add that function inside the partiesListCtrl in the `partiesList.js` file:
+Add that function inside the partiesListCtrl in the `partiesList.ng.js` file:

 {{> DiffBox tutorialName="angular-meteor" step="14.11"}}